DottoreTozzi/iSpindel-TCP-Server/web/README_en.md

       define('DB_PASSWORD',"password");

 #### Calibration (Angle:Gravity)
-Note: This is deprecated as per firmware 5.0.1.
+Note: This is no longer necessary as per firmware 5.0.1.
 The iSpindle now has its own algorithm for density/gravity output.
 The following applies if you are still using an older firmware version.
+It also comes in handy, however, if you have an iSpindel "floating" in your fermenter and want to calibrate it on-the-fly for the current batch.

 Before you can use plato4.php to display the calculated gravity (%w/w) in Plato degrees, you'll need enter the [calibration results](../../../docs/Calibration_en.md) and add them to the database.
 The reference being used is the spindle's unique hardware id, stored as "ID" in the 'Data' table.